Fire and Sleet

 Score PDF

-The beautiful and haunting poem Fire and Sleet and Candlelight laments a wasted life.
+The beautiful and haunting poem Fire and Sleet and Candlelight by poet Elinor Wylie (1885-1928 laments a wasted life.
 This piece is reminiscent of the choral standards “Sometimes I Feel Like a Motherless Child” and “Wayfaring Stranger,” evoking what I can hope are similar thrilling feelings of angst and terror for singer, conductor, and listener.
-The poet Elinor Wylie (1885-1928) was born in Somerville, New Jersey.

 Demo vocals by Hector Munoz’ chamber choir via fiverr.com.